 Again a divine necessity.
 Now Acts 14 and verse 22.
 Paul said this.

 Let me give you an example.
-If what seems to be out of the clear blue sky, you decided to keep the Sabbath, [and] the family usually begins to react.
-It's very likely that you might lose your job, because your employer doesn't want you to do that.
+If what seems to be out of the clear blue sky, you decided to keep the Sabbath, the family usually begins to react.
+It is very likely that you might lose your job, because your employer does not want you to do that.
 He wants you to work on the Sabbath.
-Then you throw in the Holy Days, you see, and things begin to become more difficult.
-You work for an employer who wants you to lie, . . . you're in trouble, see.
-That's entering into Christ's suffering.
+Then you throw in the holy days, you see, and things begin to become more difficult.
+You work for an employer who wants you to lie, you are in trouble, see.
+That is entering into Christ's suffering.
 If things get hot enough, the world might just put you to death in reaction to your righteousness.
-And Paul says if that happens Hurrah!
-That's a good reason to suffer.
+And Paul says if that happens - Hurray!
+That is a good reason to suffer.
 We were called to suffer for that.

 He never sinned.
 It seems contradictory.
 He does things right, and what does He do?
 He suffers.

 I checked the word tempted that appears in verse 18 in a number of commentaries.
 They are virtually unanimous in agreeing that this tempted here has to do with resisting sin, not with His crucifixion.
 His crucifixion does come into the picture, in that the crucifixion presented Him with the most powerful opportunity to accept the deliverance, and sin, in order to avoid the pain of the crucifixion and the pain that came with it.
-Now we face these things daily in trying to overcome sin; but you see, in this too we follow our archigos.
+Now we face these things daily in trying to overcome sin; but you see, in this too we follow our archegos.
 Thus we can see why Paul wanted to know the fellowship of Christ's suffering and be conformable to His death, and by intensely striving to live by faith, he would be joined in fellowship, participating in the same suffering Christ endured, and those sufferings would produce the same results in him as they did in Christ.
 He would know Christ.
 He would be prepared for the Kingdom of God.
 He would be in Christ's image.
 He would be complete.